bahaa95/remove-unkown-properties/README.md

     }
 }

+/**
-// this function will rmove unknown properties from student using schema in this will
+ * this function will remove unknown properties from student object based on * * schema.
-// delete salary, department properties
+ * it will delete salary, department, and barcode properties.
-// this function will mutate orginal object removeUnknown(student, schema);
+ * note:this function will mutate original object.
+ */
+removeUnknown(student, schema);

 console.log(student);